-In much the same manner that the BBC fawned over Pope Benedict on 16-19 September 2010, during his 'State Visit' to the UK, the mainstream media fawns over power, over the very people who have in the past expressed hatred for Mandela, yet who are now riding the bandwagon whilst pursuing policies Mandela himself described :
+In much the same manner that the BBC fawned over Pope Benedict on 16-19 September 2010, during his 'State Visit' to the UK, the mainstream media fawns over the English Establishment, over the very people who have in the past expressed hatred for Mandela, yet who are now riding the bandwagon whilst pursuing policies Mandela himself described :

 "If there is a State that has committed unspeakable atrocities in the world, it is the United States of America.
 They don't care for human beings."

-Bush, Obama, Clinton and Bono, Cameron and Geldof and so many others... let alone the local lads, Jacob Zuma, Cyril Ramaphosa, Lonmin, Santa Claus (notable by his absence from the death-fest and if one is honest, from reality, SC is a myth) these are all people whose lies have led to the violent death of others unable to defend themselves, these are all people who have enriched themselves at others expense and who defend their position vehemently.
+Bush, Obama, Clinton and Bono, Cameron and Geldof and so many others, let alone the local lads, Jacob Zuma, Cyril Ramaphosa: these are all people whose political lies have led to the violent death of others with less power, people unable to defend themselves; these are all people who have enriched themselves at others expense and who defend their positions and proclaim their own innocence.

 I find the lack of critical analysis in the mainstream media to be a horror.